dttrujillo00/M_-_R_TAX_AND_ACCOUNTING_SERVICES_CORP2/README.md

 ---
 ### Project Organization
-> To build this sofware is use Angular with Electron, and a local database with SQLite
+> To build this sofware is use Electron, and a local database with SQLite
 #### File organization
 * ./data/:
     * Local database: data.db